 Each course will be structured in a way that is most effective for that course’s learning objectives.
 You will receive specific information for each course that you are enrolled in prior to the start of the term.
 Below we have highlighted some of the ways that we will ensure a successful Spring term.
 Please note that not all of these points below are applicable to every class.
 Feel free to reach out if you have questions regarding a specific course.

 In addition to live, interactive lectures, we want to keep you active by breaking up the day with individual, partner and small group activities.
 You will also have the opportunity to learn from guest speakers throughout the term who are experts in the design community.
 Expect to hear from guest speakers across all three Heritage locations – Portland, Seattle and Denver!

 In order to build relationships with your classmates, we will have small group breakout sessions via virtual meeting software or in-person.
 This is dependent on each individual course and instructor.
 In these small groups you will have time to communicate and collaborate to complete various activities, projects and design challenges.

 You will be encouraged to schedule 1:1 time with your instructor during set office hours each week.
 During these 1:1 sessions you will be able to connect with your instructor and discuss anything that you might need extra help with.

 Field Visits have always been an important part of our program so we are thankful to be able to provide them virtually!
 You will get a thorough tour of the showroom while gaining product knowledge, with time for Q&A at the end.
-These showrooms will be happy to invite you to come see them in person once business is back to normal.
+These Showrooms will be happy to invite you to come see them in person once business is back to normal.
 For showrooms that are open and accepting visitors, we will be offering some in-person, small group tours.